GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `Header:` Component that remains fixed on all pages because it was inserted within `layout.tsx` and is located at the top of the site
     - `Inputs:`
         - `InputDefault:` Reusable input that changes data based on received props
+    - `Loader:` Component that shows the user that something is loading
     - `Sidebar:` Sidebar menu so the user can switch routes more easily without taking up too much screen space

 - `./src/hooks:` Here we will store our custom hooks with the logical parts of the application.
 We separated our hooks by types such as pages, components, and API.